 As described below, we incorporate certain documents by reference in this Offering Circular, which means that we are disclosing information to you by referring you to those documents rather than by providing you with separate copies.
-We incorporate by reference in this Offering Circular (1) our most recent Annual Report on Form 10-K, filed with the SEC; (2) all other reports we have filed with the SEC pursuant to Section 13(a) of the Exchange Act since the end of the year covered by that Form 10-K report, excluding any information we "furnish" to the SEC on Form 8-K; and (3) all documents that we file with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after the date of this Offering Circular and prior to the termination of the offering of the related PCs, excluding any information we "furnish" to the SEC on Form 8-K. These documents are collectively referred to as the "Incorporated Documents" and are considered part of this Offering Circular.
+We incorporate by reference in this Offering Circular all documents that we file with the SEC pursuant to Section 13(a), 13(c) or 14 of the Exchange Act after July 18, 2008 and prior to the completion of the offering of the related PCs, excluding any information that we may "furnish" to the SEC but that is not deemed to be "filed."
+We also incorporate by reference our Registration Statement on Form 10, in the form declared effective by the SEC on July 18, 2008.
+These documents are collectively referred to as the "Incorporated Documents" and are considered part of this Offering Circular.
 You should read this Offering Circular and any applicable Pool Supplement, in conjunction with the Incorporated Documents.
 Information that we incorporate by reference will automatically update information in this Offering Circular.
 Therefore, you should rely only on the most current information provided or incorporated by reference in this Offering Circular and any applicable Pool Supplement.